 Credit Allowed a Domestic Ceding Insurer

-7. Credit for reinsurance shall be allowed a domestic ceding insurer as either an asset or a reduction from liability on account of reinsurance ceded only when the reinsurer meets the requirements of paragraphs 8, 9, 10, 11, 12 or 13 of this appendix.
+7. Credit for reinsurance shall be allowed a domestic ceding insurer as either an asset or a reduction from liability on account of reinsurance ceded only when the reinsurer meets the requirements of paragraphs 8, 9, 10, 11, 12, 13 or 14 of this appendix.
 Credit shall be allowed under paragraphs 8, 9, or 10 of this appendix only as respects cessions of those kinds or classes of business which the assuming insurer is licensed or otherwise allowed to write or assume in its state of domicile or, in the case of a U.S. branch of an alien assuming insurer, in the state through which it is entered and licensed to transact insurance or reinsurance.
-Credit shall be allowed under paragraphs 10 or 11 of this appendix only if the applicable requirements of paragraph 14 have been satisfied.
+Credit shall be allowed under paragraphs 10 or 11 of this appendix only if the applicable requirements of paragraph 15 have been satisfied.

 8. Credit shall be allowed when the reinsurance is ceded to an assuming insurer that is licensed to transact insurance or reinsurance in the domiciliary state of the ceding insurer.